Bonding Rabbits

 • Flip the Rabbits into Each Other’s Pen Once a Day: This helps the rabbits get accustomed to each other’s scent and prevents them from becoming territorial over ‘their’ pen or litter box.

 • Use a Pen Cover or Fitted Sheet: Cover the pens when you are not present to supervise to prevent either rabbit from jumping into the other’s pen and causing injury.
+We recommend: “Metal X-Pen Cover” or “Canvas X-Pen cover” but a fitted sheet with chip clips works in a pinch.

 • Add a Barrier: Place barriers like paper towel or toilet paper rolls between the pens if you notice that either rabbit is pushing the pens together.